-Here, we summarize relevant works on pain behavior and studies that have used deep learning for human activity analysis.
+Here we summarize relevant works on pain behavior and studies that have used deep learning for human activity analysis.

-Pain-Related Behavior Analysis
+3.1 Pain-Related Behavior Analysis

 The use of body movement as a modality for automatic pain-related detection has been largely ignored even though bodily behaviors such as protective behaviors are more pertinent to pain experiences than facial or vocal expressions [47].
 The relevance of the body lies in its indication of action tendency, which in the case of pain is to protect against self-perceived harm or injury [1, 47].
-The body is an effective modality for automatic detection of affect although most of the work in this area has been focused on the so-called basic affective states (for survey, see: [24, 25]).
+The body is an effective modality for automatic detection of affect, although most of the work in this area has been focused on the so-called basic affective states (for a survey, see the work of Kleinsmith et al. [24, 25]).

-The majority of the work done on automatic detection of pain behavior has been on automatic differentiation of people with CP from healthy control participants, as in the studies of [3, 16, 51] for CP on knee, lower back, and neck respectively.
+The majority of the work done on automatic detection of pain behavior has been on automatic differentiation of people with CP from healthy control participants, as in the studies of Ahern et al. [3], Grip et al. [16], and Watson et al. [51] for CP of the knee, lower back, and neck, respectively.
 Dickey et al. [13] and Olugbade et al. [34, 35] further discriminate levels of self-reported pain within people with low back pain.
 A common finding in these studies is that the way a person with CP uses (or avoids the use of) a painful anatomical segment provides information about subjective experiences.
-[36] investigated movement behaviors that clinicians use in judging pain-related self-efficacy and showed the feasibility of automatic detection based on these cues.
-The authors used features based on the method proposed in [26] on automatic detection of protective behavior to characterize the cues.
-[36] further provides evidence that low-cost body sensing technology can enable the detection of pain-related experiences in functional activities.
+Olugbade et al. [36] investigated movement behaviors that clinicians use in judging pain-related self-efficacy and showed the feasibility of automatic detection based on these cues.
+Olugbade et al. [36] further provides evidence that low-cost body sensing technology can enable the detection of pain-related experiences in functional activities.

-More relevant to our work is [6] where Aung et al. present the EmoPain dataset (also used in [34-36]) which includes IMUs and sEMG data recorded while people with CP and healthy participants performed movements reflective of everyday activities typically challenging for this cohort.
+More relevant to our work is that of Aung et al. [6], where the authors present the EmoPain dataset (also used by Olugbade et al. [34-36]), which includes IMUs and sEMG data recorded while people with CP and healthy participants performed movements reflective of everyday activities typically challenging for this cohort.
 The authors used the range of angles for 13 full-body joints (as the middle joints), the mean energy for these joints, and the mean sEMG recorded bilaterally from the lower and upper back muscles for each complete instance of a movement type to predict the proportion of the instance that was protective.
-They used Random Forests (RF) and the ground truth was based on mean ratings across 4 expert raters: two physiotherapists and two clinical psychologists.
-They obtained between 0.019 and 0.034 mean squared error (mean = 0.027, standard deviation = 0.005) across the five activities, however, Pearson's correlation was between 0.16 and 0.71 (mean = 0.44, standard deviation = 0.16).
-The low correlation despite low error suggests that although the predicted values were close to the ground truth, these errors are not consistent in their direction (positive versus negative).
-Previous classification of a subset of these data focusing on two movement types achieved better F1 scores of 0.81 and 0.73 respectively [5].
+They used Random Forest (RF), and the ground truth was based on mean ratings across four expert raters: two physiotherapists and two clinical psychologists.
+They obtained between 0.019 and 0.034 mean squared error (mean = 0.027, standard deviation = 0.005) across the five activities; however, Pearson's correlation was between 0.16 and 0.71 (mean = 0.44, standard deviation = 0.16).
+The low correlation despite low error suggests that although the predicted values were close to the ground truth, these errors are not consistent in their direction (positive vs. negative).
+Previous classification of a subset of these data focusing on two movement types achieved better F1 scores of 0.81 and 0.73, respectively [5].

-One important limitation of the above studies is that separate models were built for different types of activity, requiring a prior knowledge about the activity in advance.
+One important limitation of the preceding studies is that separate models were built for different types of activity, requiring prior knowledge about the activity in advance.
 In addition, the detection was only per overall activity and the temporal information inherent to protective behavior was not leveraged.
-In this paper, we build on these studies by investigating PBD based on one classification model that works across different activities.
+In this article, we build on these studies by investigating PBD based on one classification model that works across different activities.